 If a basic internship is mandatory for you within a certain period of time and you have difficulties finding a position within the set time frame, please contact your contact persons in the department or your

 respective working group in department 4.2.

-1. submission of final theses, term papers: Also, since there may be problems with printing or binding of final papers, term papers, or research papers, we also allow (as it currently stands until 05/31/2021) submission of papers (in advance, if applicable) in PDF format via email to the Dept. of Examination Affairs.
-In this case, the file should be received by e-mail via the RHRK account by 12 noon on the day of submission.
-The Department of Examination Affairs will then confirm receipt.
-If no confirmation of receipt has been received by the end of the next business day, please contact them by phone (please see the note below regarding confirmation delay due to holidays).
+1. Submission of final theses, term papers: Also, since there may be problems with the printing or binding of final papers, term papers, or research papers, we also allow (as it currently stands until 31.03.2022) the submission of papers (in advance, if necessary) via email to the Examination Affairs Department.
+In this case, the file should be received by e-mail via the RHRK account by 12 noon on the day of submission (in PDF format, please).
+The Examination Affairs Department will then confirm receipt.
+If no confirmation of receipt has been received by the end of the next business day, please contact them by phone (please see the note below regarding confirmation delay due to the holidays).

 It is the responsibility of the students to ensure that the confirmation is received in time.
 As a rule, the submission should/can only be made via the RHRK e-mail account.

 If necessary, the bound editions mentioned in the respective examination regulations can be requested subsequently via a separate e-mail from the Department for Examination Matters, regardless of the confirmation of receipt.
 If you have a large file, please send it to us in several files.

 2. Due to the TUK Corona guidelines, entering the laboratories, especially for the purpose of final papers, is only permitted under observance of the safety and hygiene plan and is therefore only possible to a limited extent in some cases.
 Should this lead to delays in the completion of final papers, a further extension of the processing time can be agreed with the supervisor in such cases.